2019–20 Puerto Rico earthquakes

-Power was lost island-wide immediately after the quake, and was increasingly restored over a period of a week.
-Damage to homes was extensive and, by 14 January, more than 8,000 people were homeless and camping outdoors in various types of shelters, with 40,000 others camping outside their homes, just in the city of Ponce alone.
+Power was lost island-wide immediately after the quake and was increasingly restored over a period of a week.
+Damage to homes was extensive and, by January 14, more than 8,000 people were homeless and camping outdoors in various types of shelters, with 40,000 others camping outside their homes, just in the city of Ponce alone.
 There were refugees in 28 government-sponsored refugee centers spread over 14 municipalities of southern and central Puerto Rico.
 Damage to government structures was calculated in the hundreds of millions and financial losses were estimated in $3.1 billion.
 A power plant that supplied over a quarter of Puerto Rico's energy needs was badly damaged and was shut down, with repairs estimated to take at least a year.

-The day of the main quake, January 7, Puerto Rico governor Wanda Vázquez Garced declared a state of emergency and activated the Puerto Rico National Guard and the Puerto Rico State Guard.
+The day of the mainshock, January 7, Puerto Rico governor Wanda Vázquez Garced declared a state of emergency and activated the Puerto Rico National Guard and the Puerto Rico State Guard.
 That same day, she also made available $130 million in aid to the municipalities affected.
 The White House also approved $5 million in federal emergency relief.
-On January 12, the day after the January 11 5.9 aftershock, the governor distributed $12 million to six municipalities most affected by the quake.
+On January 12, the day after the January 11, 5.9 aftershock, the governor distributed $12 million to six municipalities most affected by the quake.
 Tent cities were set up in five of the hardest-hit towns with space for some 3,200 refugees.

 Tectonic setting

-Puerto Rico lies at the highly oblique convergent boundary between the Caribbean Plate and the North American Plate.
+Puerto Rico lies at the highly oblique convergent boundary between the Caribbean plate and the North American plate.
 A separate Puerto Rico–Virgin Islands microplate has been identified based on GPS observations.
-To the north the North American Plate is being subducted beneath this microplate along the Puerto Rico Trench.
-To the south of Puerto Rico the microplate is being thrust southwards over the Caribbean Plate along the Muertos Thrust system.
+To the north the North American plate is being subducted beneath this microplate along the Puerto Rico Trench.
+To the south of Puerto Rico the microplate is being thrust southwards over the Caribbean plate along the Muertos Thrust system.
 On the upper slope and shelf the current style of faulting is extensional with a series of WSW-ENE trending normal faults, such as the Ponce Fault and the Bajo Tasmanian Fault.
 Several faults are also known to cross parts of the main island.